cypress-io/cypress-documentation/content/guides/getting-started/testing-your-app.md

 })
 -->

-<DocsImage src="/img/guides/testing-your-app-visit-fail.png" alt="Error in Test Runner showing cy.visit failed" ></DocsImage>
+<DocsImage src="/img/guides/testing-your-app-visit-fail.png" alt="Error in Cypress App showing cy.visit failed" ></DocsImage>

 If you've started your server, then you should see your application loaded and working.